View Parks of Montreal in a larger map

 Most parks also have a whole different character and set of activities in wintertime.

 Note: I’m using the slightly skewed Montreal convention for geographical directions, something that can puzzle visitors.
 The street grid is laid out relative to the old St. Lawrence River waterfront so Montreal “north” is actually northwest, or close to it.
+Note where North is shown on the city map.

 1 hectare = 2.471 acres.